Vocabulary

 ᎤᏗᎴᎩ- hot

-ᏂᎦᎳᏍᏗᏍᎨᎢ - it became, I was told
+ᏂᎦᎳᏍᏗᏍᎨᎢ - it was becoming, I was told

 ᎪᎯ ᎢᏴᏃ - after a while

-ᎾᏕᎶᎱᏍᎬᎾ - he didn't notice it
+ᎾᏕᎶᎱᏍᎬᎾ - without him noticing it

 ᏐᎢᏃ - and the other one

-ᎣᏂ - last
+ᎣᏂ - last, behind

 ᎤᏪᏅᏓ - he went